-Shift work, involves working hours outside the standard working week.
-Shift work often includes evenings, weekends or rotating shifts and is mostly found in professions such as care work, nursing, transport drivers and social care assistants.
-In the UK, shift work has increased by approximately 151,000 since 2003 and has been estimated to accelerate up to 3 million.
+Shift work, involves working hours outside the standard 9 to 5 hours.
+It can include evenings, weekends or rotating shifts and is mostly found in professions such as care work, nursing, transport drivers and social care assistants.
+In the UK, it is estimated that there are over 3 million shift workers.

 Working at ‘odd’ hours which have a disruptive nature, can act as a barrier to healthy eating, making it harder for many people to ensure that they maintain a healthy lifestyle (e.g. obtain enough sleep) and consume a balanced diet.

 Lifestyle behaviours such as diet, exercise, alcohol consumption and smoking have been found to be associated with increased risks of developing ‘non-infectious’ diseases when they are not appropriately monitored.
 This includes type 2 diabetes, weight gain, obesity and high cholesterol levels; all of which can be negatively influenced by shift work.

 Our internal ‘body clock’ is a system, which helps to regulate several bodily functions such as sleeping, waking, body temperature, blood pressure and digestion.
 As a result, shift workers often find that they experience a change of appetite, trouble sleeping, weight gain or loss and digestion problems such as constipation, diarrhoea, gas and heartburn.

 If you one of the 1 in 9 shift workers, healthy eating can pose as a challenge, which over time can leave you a sufferer to the negative side effects of a unbalanced body clock.
 Visit https://www.healthyeatingsolutions.co.uk/corporatewellness/ or Contact Us for information about our engaging corporate health & wellbeing initiatives.

 7 Tips for Healthy Eating & Shift Workers